Koukyosyumei/MyZKP/README.md

 💡 Here are ways to contribute:

-1. Report Issues: Found a bug or have a suggestion?
+1. *Report Issues*: Found a bug or have a suggestion?
 Open an issue!
-2. Submit Pull Requests: Have code improvements?
+2. *Submit Pull Requests*: Have code improvements?
 Feel free to submit them.
-3. Write Documentation: Help us make the educational modules clearer.
+3. *Write Documentation*: Help us make the educational modules clearer.